RubaiyadNoorShahriar1999/Section-9-Diving-deeper-into-Components/README.md

     1. Download the zip/ clone the repository
     2. Open with an IDE (Visual Studio Code recommended)
-    3. Open terminal in VS Code and run - npm install
+    3. Open terminal in VS Code and run - npm install --> npm run serve
     4. Copy the server localhost link and open it in a browser/ ctrl + right click on the link

 <h2>Special Instruction</h2>